top of page

 Shabbat Morning

-Shabbat morning services are on the first and third Saturday of every month.
+Shabbat morning services are on the first and third Saturday of every month in Jackson Heights.

 We enjoy the spaciousness and peace of Shabbat together in community, with silence, singing, prayer and study.
 While the adults pray and study, children pray and learn separately in our Youth Institute for Spirituality and Action.
 All generations join together at the end of the morning for community blessings.